-China, Japan and South Korea to highlight unity amid North Korea moves
+China, Japan and South Korea highlight unity amid North Korea moves

-TOKYO (Reuters) - The leaders of China, Japan and South Korea meet in Tokyo on Wednesday in a powerful gesture of solidarity against the backdrop of historic diplomatic moves by North Korea and a push for the isolated country to give up its nuclear weapons.
+TOKYO (Reuters) - The leaders of China, Japan and South Korea met in Tokyo on Wednesday in a powerful gesture of solidarity against the backdrop of historic diplomatic moves by North Korea and a push for the isolated country to give up its nuclear weapons.

-Last held in Seoul in 2015, the three-way summit has regularly brought together the neighbors, but this week’s gathering comes amid an unusual period of calm for ties often beset by territorial and historical disputes.
+Last held in Seoul in 2015, the three-way summit has regularly brought together the East Asian neighbors, but this week’s gathering comes amid an unusual period of calm for ties often beset by territorial and historical disputes.

+“For our three nations, building future-oriented cooperative relations is extremely important for the region as a whole,” Abe said at the start of the trilateral meeting.

+China has said regional cooperation will dominate the meeting, but Abe showed that North Korea will inevitably figure heavily following Moon’s historic meeting with the North’s Kim Jong Un last month, and ahead of an expected summit between U.S. President Donald Trump and Kim.

+“We’d like to build on these efforts as well as the actions of the United Nations to pursue complete, verifiable and irreversible denuclearization,” he said.

+“We three nations need to stay in close touch with international society and demand that North Korea take concrete moves.
+This is essential,” Abe said.

-As U.S. President Donald Trump steps up trade pressure on China and Japan, the talks could provide an opportunity for improving regional unity, said Katsuhiko Nakamura, an official of a private think-tank in the Japanese capital.
+As Trump steps up trade pressure on China and Japan, the talks could provide an opportunity for improving regional unity, said Katsuhiko Nakamura, an official of a private think tank in the Japanese capital.

 “It’s meaningful to show that there’s a united front like this in Asia, that there are different alliances in the world than those that have traditionally dominated,” said Nakamura, a deputy executive director of the Asia Pacific Forum.